This story is taken from the Greater Cincinnati Police Museum.

-The Greater Cincinnati Police Museum is located at 308 Reading Road, Cincinnati, Ohio 45202.
+The Greater Cincinnati Police Museum is located at 308 Reading Road, Cincinnati, Ohio, 45202.
 Visit their website here.

 Early the next morning, at 3 a.m. on May 28, 1921, Marshal Schmitt died of “shock and multiple injuries.”Marshal Schmitt was survived by his wife, Edith (Applegate) Schmitt (29); children, Alice Schmitt (12), Oliver Schmitt (10), Ruth Schmitt (8), and Freeman R. Schmitt (2); parents, Jacob J. and Lena Schmitt; Edith’s parents, Ollie and Dorothy Applegate; and siblings.
-He was laid out at his home on Woodbine and services were held at 2:30 p.m. on Monday, May 30, 1921, at the Cheviot United Methodist Church at Harrison and Lovell Avenues.
+He was laid out at his home on Woodbine, and services were held at 2:30 p.m. on Monday, May 30, 1921, at the Cheviot United Methodist Church at Harrison and Lovell Avenues.
 More than 600 people participated.
-Edith was so distraught that she could not participate except in the graveside services; where she collapsed.
+Edith was so distraught that she could not participate except in the graveside services, where she collapsed.
 She remained unconscious for several hours at home.
 Marshal Schmitt was buried at the Bridgetown Protestant Cemetery on May 31, 1921.

 Cincinnati Detective Chief Emmett D. Kirgan, Detective Christian Wolf, and Detective Joseph E. Brink investigated.
-By the end of the day, they had identified Ahlenstorf and he had not returned to his home since the incident.
+By the end of the day, they had identified Ahlenstorf, and he had not returned to his home since the incident.

 Cheviot Police found and questioned Lloyd during the morning of May 29, 1921.
 Lloyd admitted being the other biker but asserted that he turned off of Boudinot before the crash and did not see it.
 On June 17, 1921, they swore out a warrant for Manslaughter.
 On June 21, 1921, Ahlenstorf turned himself in, denied that he ran into the officer purposefully, and was released on a $5000 bond.

 Lloyd fled to Florida and, during 1925, married a teenager and had a child.
-He returned to Cheviot by 1930 and his wife died one year later.
+He returned to Cheviot by 1930, and his wife died one year later.
 Lloyd moved back to Florida and died in 1959.
 There is no indication that he was ever charged with any crime.

-A Grand Jury heard the case and Cheviot residents were “considerably dissatisfied,” according to the Cincinnati Enquirer when it was announced it had ignored the charge of Manslaughter against Ahlenstorf.
+A Grand Jury heard the case, and Cheviot residents were “considerably dissatisfied,” according to the Cincinnati Enquirer when it was announced it had ignored the charge of Manslaughter against Ahlenstorf.

 About 1¼ years later, on September 24, 1922, while carrying three other men on his motorcycle, Ahlenstorf ran into a car at Beekman and Arlington Streets.
-Three more were injured in that mishap and he was charged with Reckless Driving.
+Three more were injured in that mishap, and he was charged with Reckless Driving.

 Edith Schmitt was diagnosed with uterine cancer within five years of the death of her husband.
 She died on June 20, 1927, and was buried next to him.
 The youngest three remaining children went to live with Edith’s parents, Ollie and Dorothy Applegate.

-Marshal Schmitt’s death was brought to our attention by David Weeks, an Officer Down Memorial Page (ODMP.org) researcher in North Carolina and forwarded to us by ODMP CEO Chris Cosgriff.
+Marshal Schmitt’s death was brought to our attention by David Weeks, an Officer Down Memorial Page (ODMP.org) researcher in North Carolina, and forwarded to us by ODMP CEO Chris Cosgriff.
 The Greater Cincinnati Police Museum’s Memorial Committee further researched the incident, notified the Cheviot Police Department, and published an account of it on January 25, 2013.

 The Greater Cincinnati Police Museum applied to the National Law Enforcement Officers Memorial in Washington DC to have him listed on their memorial.
 The “Names Committee” met on December 3, 2014, and established his eligibility.
-His name was etched into the Memorial and he was officially inducted on May 15, 2015.
+His name was etched into the Memorial, and he was officially inducted on May 15, 2015.

-If you know of information, artifacts, archives or images of this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.
+If you know of information, artifacts, archives, or images of this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 This narrative was revised May 28, 2016, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with research assistance from Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian, and SORTA Operations Superintendent Philip Lind (Retired), Greater Cincinnati Police Museum Registrar.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+All rights are reserved for them and the Greater Cincinnati Police Historical Society.